tompston/time-series-db-benchmark/README.md

 The following methods are benchmarked:

-- insert 250k rows (aka upserts on empty table)
+- insert x rows (aka upserts on empty table, with indexes)
 - upsert single row at a time
 - upsert a bulk of rows
 - read x rows with a limit of y and sort descending by start_time.

-The data format for all of the tables is the same (excluding the id field between mongodb and postgres implementations)
+The data format for all of the tables is the same (excluding the id field between mongodb and postgres implementations, and the name of the interval field in mysql).

 ```json
 {